Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 - Sending emails

 While there are some similarities between all open adoptions, no two situations are exactly alike.
-The level of communication that your adopted child has with you depends entirely on what you and your adoptive family feel comfortable with.
+The level of communication that your adopted child has with you depends entirely on your and your adoptive family’s comfort level.

-In a fully open adoption, you know their full names, and they know your full name.
+In a fully open adoption, you know the full names of the adoptive parents, and they know your full name.
 You exchange phone numbers and both expect a free-flowing line of communication after the birth of the child.

-It is important to know that any adoption agreement is not enforceable.
+It is important to know that any adoption agreement is not legally enforceable under Florida law.
 These are all written with the child’s best interest in mind and in good faith.

 Benefits of Choosing a Closed Adoption